 Sarah Manski is a social entrepreneur and the CEO of a green business technology start-up, PosiPair.com.
 She has worked as a producer and news reporter for Air America radio, Pacifica radio network, and as the New York Bureau Editor for Workers Independent News radio.
 She is a specialist in public relations and has worked for various organizations and unions such as the AFSCME international, International Federation of Professional and Technical Engineers, National Labor Committee, American Kennel Club, and others.
 Sarah received a master’s degree in Life Sciences Communication with a focus on Environmental Communication at the University of Wisconsin-Madison, and a B.A. in Sociology from the same school.

-Kaitlin Sopoci-Belknap is the Executive Director of Democracy Unlimited of Humboldt County.
+Kaitlin Sopoci-Belknap is the National Director of Move to Amend.
+She is the former Executive Director of Democracy Unlimited of Humboldt County.
 In November 2004 she was elected to serve on the Humboldt Bay Municipal Water Board, becoming one of the youngest elected officials in California.
 She is a founder and Secretary to the Board of the California Center for Community Democracy.

 Kaitlin also serves as Project Co-coordinator for the Humboldt Exchange Community Currency Project, she belongs to the SmartMeme STORY board, is a member of the Steering Committee of the Humboldt Coalition for Community Rights and the Housing Advisory Board for the City of Eureka.
 She was a member of the leadership team of Women's International League for Peace and Freedom's national campaign to Challenge Corporate Power/Assert the People's Rights campaign from 2002-2004.